 Emotional abuse is much more difficult to understand or interpret.
 It is often very subtle.
-Many victims of emotional abuse don’t know they are being abused.
+Many victims of emotional abuse don’t realize their partners are abusing them.
 Yet, they live in fear each day of upsetting their partner.
 A partner who commits abuse, physical and/or emotional, is doing so for one reason.
 Control.
 To an abuser, control is everything.

 We usually think of an emotional abuser as a romantic partner.
 However, keep in mind that a friend, a relative, or a co-worker can show signs of such behavior, as well.